SingeRoi/bookWorm_ms4/README.md

 - register and set up an account
 - reset their password from the login page
 - view all titles via the navbar.
-- return to the homepage via th navbar
+- return to the homepage via the navbar and from each page
 - view individual titles
 - select the specific title type, genre, via a dropdown.
 - search by title, rating, author, genre
-- leave a star rating for a title (if they have purchased it)
+- leave a star rating for a title
 - see the average star rating for a specific product in the detail page
-- edit  posts if they are the admin superuser
+- edit titles if they are the admin superuser
-- offer work for epub, translation, perform translation
 - pay for products through Stripe (as this is a fictional site, it only processes test card payments.)
-- use pagination to move through the purchased publications
+- use a reader to move through the purchased publications
-- manage my purchases, subscriptions, payments
+- manage my purchases, payments

 ##Limitations of this test site

-The site content was harvested from datasets provided by Kaggle.
-The majority of titles have no chapters available and so a user can only browse as far as the title detail page.
-Though there is an add to bag link to purchase titles
+The site content was harvested from datasets provided by [Kaggle](https://www.kaggle.com/).
+The majority of titles were from a GoodReads data set chosen as it had book cover images (though unfortunately of low resolution/quality), categories and ratings.
+However, it had no book descriptions so I added text to fill this field for the majority of titles, it is also notable that the dataset includes items that are not books and that many of the categories given are questionable.
+These books had no chapters associated with them so a user can only browse as far as the title detail page.

+In order to model the user experience of accessing and buying chapters a second [Kaggle](https://www.kaggle.com/) dataset of Gothc novel text was harvested and selected chapters were manually separated and combined with other data to provide a complemetary dataset.

 ### Comments on coding required